Hannah Claus: Honors and awards

+Claus was selected for the Queen's University Law building art contest in Kingston, Ontario where she created the piece "Words that are lasting" in 2018.
 In 2019, Hannah Claus was selected for the Eiteljorg Contemporary Art Fellowship.
 Claus and five other artists were chosen to receive a $25,000 award and produce a permanent collection for the Eiteljorg Museum of American Indians and Western Art.
-Claus was also selected for the Queen's University Law building art contest in Kingston, Ontario where she created the piece "Words that are lasting" in 2018.